AbsVolatility/cabbage/README.md

 ## Alright, so how do I use it?

-First, make sure you have Python 3.x installed, along with PLY (use the link above).
-Download the files, run the "cabbage.py" program, and input `interpreter()` into the Python shell.
+First, make sure you have Python (2 or 3) installed, along with PLY (use the link above).
+Download the files and run the "interpreter.py" program.
+At the beginning of each session it will ask whether to enter 'debug' mode.

 To run a complete program, run the "cabbage.py" program, but instead input `run(<filename>)`, replacing `<filename>` with the name of the file you want to run.